barbaracalderon/notes-on-javascript/08_OBJECTS.md

 An array is used to store multiple related values in a variable.

-We can't name each array item separately: the only thing we can do is access them throrgh an index.
+We can't firstName each array item separately: the only thing we can do is access them throrgh an index.
 That's all.

 Check the following example.